roypeled/angular-nested-resource/README.md

 // GET: "/api/organizations/1/"
 // returns { id:1, name: "Google.com"}
 ```
-When specifying a route to an action you can add a wildcard (@) which will be replaced with the parameter supplied to the action.
+When specifying a route to an action you can add a wildcard (@) which will be replaced with the parameter supplied to the action, or a field name (@id) which will be replaced from the same field name in a supplied object.

 ### Extending a nested object
 ```js